pdc/textureupdater/README.markdown

 This package is used by [Texturejam][3].

-What, what’s a texture pack?
+Wait, what’s a texture pack?
 ----------------------------

 [Minecraft][1] is a game that uses 16×16 textures painted on to cubes to